Please click here to register.

 Knowledgeable.
 They explore concepts, ideas and issues that have local and global significance.
 In so doing, they acquire in-depth knowledge and develop understanding across a broad and balanced range of disciplines.

 Thinkers.
-They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems, and make reasoned, ethical decisions.
+They exercise initiative in applying thinking skills critically and creatively to recognise and approach complex problems, and make reasoned, ethical decisions.

 Communicators.
 They understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
 They work effectively and willingly in collaboration with others.